March 3, 2025 City Council Minutes

 The Mayor reported on the following:

-It was moved by Prebeg and seconded by Stanaway to designate Benchmark Engineering as the City’s Engineering Firm for 2024 year.
+It was moved by Stanaway and seconded by Buria to appoint Lisa Richards to the Public Safety & Health Board for a 3-year term.
 The motion carried.

 City Administrator: